certara/pyDarwin/docs/Overview.rst

 ================================

-`Gradient Boosted Random Tree <https://towardsdatascience.com/decision-trees-random-forests-and-gradient-boosting-whats-the-difference-ae435cbb67ad>`_ is similar to Random Forest, but may increase the precision of the tree building by progressively building the tree, and calculating a gradient of the reward/fitness with respect to each decision.
+`Gradient Boosted Random Tree <https://towardsdatascience.com/decision-trees-random-forests-and-gradient-boosting-whats-the-difference-ae435cbb67ad>`_ is similar to Random Forest, but may increase the precision of the tree building by progressively building the tree and calculating a gradient of the reward/fitness with respect to each decision.

 .. [#f1] Wade JR, Beal SL, Sambol NC.
 1994  Interaction between structural, statistical, and covariate models in population pharmacokinetic analysis.
 J Pharmacokinet Biopharm.
 22(2):165-77